 3. Be mindful of the toll your finances take on your mental health

 Although we can avoid taking on extra debt, sometimes our financial situation changes unexpectedly.
 It’s normal to feel sad or angry when living through financial hardship, and you shouldn’t just ignore those feelings.
+Things like asking for your money when it’s due, using Interac Debit to pay for things with your own money, or setting up automatic deposits and payments to stay ahead of your finances, are all small things you can do to ease the mental load.
 So give yourself some space to process the change — it’s an important part of moving on and picking yourself up (here’s a great resource about managing financial stress from the Mental Health Commission of Canada).

 Don’t be scared of talking about your financial situation with someone you trust, like a family member or close friend, to share your emotions or ask for guidance or advice.

 4. Build overall financial resilience